:focal(1363x801:1364x802):quality(75))

 Corridor in the Safaripark

-The Elephant Valley, one of the elephant habitats in Safaripark Beekse Bergen, was recently expanded in connection with the arrival of the young elephants.
+The Elephant Valley, one of the elephant habitats in Safaripark Beekse Bergen, was expanded in 2023 due to the arrival of the young elephants.
 A corridor has now been created in the valley, connecting the two plains.
 As a visitor, you can walk underneath this.

 :quality(75))